SPARKESYS/SPARKESYS.github.io/Projects/UROV.md

 The flange material would need to be made from a solid plastic to acheive any depth.

-A depth sensors and lights would need to be added as well.
+A depth sensor and lights would need to be added as well.